Kappa Sigma: Chapter and member misconduct

+In January 2020, the chapter at New Mexico State University was kicked off campus due to a pledge getting shot in the leg during an initiation event.
+A fraternity member was arrested and charged with felony aggravated assault.

+In 2023, the chapter at San Diego State University (SDSU) faced a hazing lawsuit after it was discovered a 19-year-old pledge was beaten and challenged to drink large amounts of alcohol in an initiation ritual.
+Later, the pledge was dropped off at a hospital in a coma but survived.
+Seven of the nine fraternity members involved were suspended from SDSU.
+The fraternity had been in trouble a few times with the university before the hazing lawsuit.

+In 2024, the University of Virginia suspended its Kappa Sigma chapter and temporarily paused all fraternity social events after a pledge was hospitalized due to a hazing incident.

+In September 2025, the chapter at Texas A&M University was suspended and placed under investigation for hazing.
+According to reports, pledges were told to complete strenuous exercise tasks off-campus for a long period of time while fraternity members yelled and harassed them.
+It was also reported some pledges needed medical attention because they could not walk and said their urine turned black from the excessive exercise.

 Discriminatory incidents

 The founding chapter at the University of Virginia has been investigated by the university and the student-run Inter Fraternity Council multiple times for alleged incidents of racist costumes and parties.
-In 2009, the chapter hosted a "Cowboys & Indians"-themed party where, according to photographs posted to social media, some members dressed in fake Native American costumes, wore Redface, and posed for photographs simulating scalping.
-In 2011, members of the chapter again hosted a similarly themed party, decorating the outside of their chapter house with imitations of Native American art, constructing a fake tipi, and dressing in costumes; this occurred despite intervention by the university and the Native American Student Union following the previous event to educate the chapter on cultural appropriation and violence against Native Americans.
+In 2009, the chapter hosted a Cowboys & Indians-themed party where, according to photographs posted to social media, some members dressed in fake Native American costumes, wore redface, and posed for photographs simulating scalping.
+In 2011, members of the chapter hosted a similarly themed party, decorating the outside of their chapter house with imitations of Native American art, constructing a fake tipi, and dressing in costumes; this occurred despite intervention by the university and the Native American Student Union following the previous event to educate the chapter on cultural appropriation and violence against Native Americans.
 In 2019, the chapter hosted a bid event that featured multiple members wearing fake Native American headdresses and costumes; the Inter Fraternity Council and the Office of Fraternity & Sorority Life at the university both investigated the incident.